rllabmcgill/rllabmcgill.github.io/README.md

 This configuration will hopefully make long term maintenance easier!

+## Publications

+We also maintain list of [publications](https://rl.cs.mcgill.ca/publications/) by RLLab Profs (core and affiliate).
+A [python script](/fetch_publications.py) is used to fetch and parse publications from our profs (thanks to the OG Pierre Luc for the initial version of this script!).
+To include a prof in the search list, ensure the data of the prof in `_data/professors.yml` contains the fields `dblp` and `startyear`, where `dblp` is the RSS permalink of the user from [DBLP](https://dblp.org/), and `startyear` is the year when the prof started their tenure in McGill.
+This script will be periodically executed by Github Actions (`schedule` workflow) to maintain an up to date list of our lab members.

 ## Deploying

 The website currently resides in [http://rl.cs.mcgill.ca/alpha](http://rl.cs.mcgill.ca/alpha).
 The build and deploy Github actions are in `.github/workflows/jekyll.yml`, which is heavily inspired from this [nice blog post](https://christianspecht.de/2020/05/03/building-and-deploying-a-jekyll-site-via-github-actions/).